cascadiajs/2015.cascadiajs.com/COC.md

 You can also contact Carter Rabasa ([@crtr0](http://twitter.com/crtr0), [carter@cascadiajs.com](mailto:carter@cascadiajs.com)) or Tracy Hinds ([@hackygolucky](http://twitter.com/hackygolucky), [tracy@cascadiajs.com](mailto:tracy@cascadiajs.com)) at any time as well.

+[@TODO It might also be a good idea to clarify why an attendee would want to contact Carter Rabasa or Tracy Hinds.
+That is, who are these people and why should they be contacted?
+Are they the main organizers?
+Are they on a COC enforcement team?]

 ## The Less Quick Version

 Everyone - including attendees, sponsors, speakers, and organizers - is required to agree to and follow this Code of Conduct.
 Inappropriate behavior or harassment of any kind is not tolerated.